 And that is where the fun starts.
 If you have a good sponsor team (and I certainly do), then there are people standing by to help you and bend over backwards for you.
 All you have to do is whisper ” I think I might like to take this further” and our team will rush in to help you figure out how to fit a doTERRA business into your lifestyle.

 In our team we have one person who is a massage therapist already.
 So she can change the oils she uses over to doTERRA and then let people have her website link to buy what they have just experienced.
 One lady runs art classes and is just diffusing beautiful scents into her classsroom.
 Another one sells products at craft markets and is going to introduce a range of oil infused products into what she sells, selling the appropriate oils alongside them to top up the scent as required.
+Another oe has an office job, and has just taken the oils into work and sold them to her friends who love the way the office smells so fresh now.
 And I run a mum based internet empire, so I’m telling all my online friends about doTERRA on my blog and on Facebook.
 Whatever you do in your life currently, you can make doTERRA fit in with it.
 You can do face to face parties, classes, or Facebook, Pinterest or Instagram.
 Whatever suits you.

 My sponsor Rebecca said “DoTERRA is there to make you be more of who you want to be”.
 She is a coach and fits in her oils with her coaching business.
 Now she coaches people about doTERRA and is a great mummy to us all.